 That little boost in sales productivity comes at a price, though — and that price is customer experience.

+A poor customer experience is filled with multiple handoffs.
 It means working with folks who are only specialized in a certain portion of the customer’s journey, and who require you to jump through multiple hoops, and repeat yourself until you get to the answers and information you need.
 Often each of these “specialized” roles have goals in mind that aren’t directly aligned with customers’ needs — like booking a meeting, qualifying the opportunity, giving a demo, closing the deal, and so on.
 It doesn’t matter what the customer’s goal is for the interaction; the process is tailored to the business’s goals, not the customer’s.

 This wasn’t the Help Scout way.
 We were determined to optimize for the customer — not our productivity.

 Like everything we do at Help Scout, we spent a lot of time thinking about the customer experience once we decided to experiment with sales.
 We were determined to avoid any sales experience that left customers with a bad taste in their mouth.
 Our sales process needed to be a value-add not only for our business, but also — and more importantly — for our customers.

 “Sales as a service” means taking a concierge approach to sales.
 It doesn’t stop with being consultative; it means being a trusted advisor throughout the buyer’s journey.